 A balance disorder is a condition marked by the symptoms of feeling unsteady or dizzy.
-Even while standing, lying or sitting still, a person with a balance disorder will feel as if they are moving, spinning or floating.
+Even while standing, lying or sitting still, a person with a balance disorder may feel as if they are unsteady, moving, spinning or floating.
 While walking, people may feel as if they are tipping over or veering in either direction.

 Primary symptoms include dizziness or a spinning sensation (vertigo), falling or feeling as if you are going to fall, lightheadedness, faintness, a floating sensation, blurred vision, confusion or disorientation.
 Other symptoms include nausea and vomiting, diarrhea, changes in heart rate and blood pressure, fear and anxiety or panic attacks.

 These disorders can be caused by anything that affects the inner ear or the brain such as medications, ear infections or head injuries.
-The risk for balance disorders increases as people get older.
+The risk for balance disorders increases as we age.

 What Are the Most Common Balance Disorders?

 - Benign Paroxysmal Positional Vertigo (BPPV) involves brief but intense periods of vertigo that are triggered by specific changes in head position.
-It occurs when tiny crystals in the otolith organs become dislodged and move to an incorrect area of the ear (semicircular canals).
+It occurs when tiny crystals in the ear become dislodged and move to an incorrect area of the ear (semicircular canals).

-- Meniere’s disease is a chronic condition that causes vertigo, tinnitus, fullness in the ear and fluctuating hearing loss that may eventually become permanent.
-Meniere’s is usually confined to one ear and though its cause is unknown it may be the result of abnormal fluid buildup in the inner ear.
+- Meniere’s disease is a chronic condition that causes episodes of vertigo, tinnitus, fullness in the ear and fluctuating hearing loss.
+Meniere’s is usually confined to one ear and is thought to be caused by abnormal fluid buildup in the inner ear.

 - Labyrinthitis is an inflammation of the inner ear usually caused by an infection.
-Its symptoms include vertigo, temporary hearing loss and tinnitus.
+Symptoms include vertigo, temporary hearing loss and tinnitus.

 How Are Balance Disorders Treated?